Best Gardening Gloves

 Of all the gloves we tested, the Pine Tree Tools Bamboo garden gloves provided the best fit.
 They have a comfortable second-skin feel making them dexterous and agile.
 They are also made from bamboo, which is an added benefit as they are latex-free and environmentally friendly.
 The protective rubber-like layer on the palm side of the glove provides excellent grip and water protection, and the back of the glove is breathable and absorbent.
 During both our dexterity test and our comfort test, these gloves excelled.
 We also discovered that the fingers on this glove are sensitive enough that you can use your touchscreen phone without taking them off.

-The only issue we had with the Pine Tree Tools Bamboo gloves, is simply that they can only be washed in cold water and cannot be put in the dryer.
-For a pair of gloves that are intended to spend all day in the dirt, we were disappointed to see that they could be challenging to clean.
+The only issue we had with the Pine Tree Tools Bamboo gloves is that they can only be washed in cold water and cannot be put in the dryer.
+For a pair of gloves intended to spend all day in the dirt, we were disappointed to see that they could be challenging to clean.
 However, slightly complicated washing instructions are worth the little bit of extra attention if it means a better and more environmentally friendly pair of gloves.

 The COOLJOB Gloves are simple and effective gloves to keep you comfortable and clean in the garden.
 The slim and elastic fit allows plenty of dexterity, and the latex finish on the palm side of the glove keeps your hand dry while working in wet soil.
 You can also use your touchscreen phone while wearing these gloves.
 We found that these gloves are a great all-around option for just about any gardening activity.

 The comfortable cotton-elastic back of the COOLJOB Gloves makes the product extra breathable and form-fitting.
 However, they also have a greater propensity to stretch out over time, catch on thorns, or wear down.
 Out of the packaging, these gloves do have a powerful chemical smell, which does go away over time but can be off-putting at first.
-These gloves turned out to be one of our favorite products due to the comfortable fit and great dexterity they offer.
+This pair turned out to be one of our favorites due to the comfortable fit and great dexterity they offer.

 The Handylandy Pruning Gloves are by far the best leather glove we tested.
 They offer the best fit, comfortable and agile finger mobility, and a sleeve to protect your arms when pruning rose bushes.
 We appreciated the sleeve protection when sticking our hands into thorny bushes, and also found that we could roll the sleeves up when we didn't have any use for them.
 We were pleasantly surprised by how adept these gloves are with delicate tasks and how comfortable they are for extended periods.